 3. Create New Menu Specials

-4. Organise an Event as a Part of your Restaurant Party
+4. Organize an Event as a Part of your Restaurant Party

-Special nights have proven to attract a larger number of crowds, and what better for a new year eve!
+Special nights are proven to attract crowds, and what better for a new year eve!
 You can also schedule special celebratory nights for every day for a week until the year’s end.
 Special musical nights and events are a fascinating way to captivate customers, as they promise to be socially exciting and fun-filled for people in the celebration mood and must always be included in your plan to prepare your restaurant for the holiday rush.